merenlab/merenlab.org/data/anvio-structure/chapter-III.md

 On the brightside, you don't have to perform this step if you don't want to.
 I suspect the majority of people have zero interest in downloading this dataset and subsequently performing the read recruitment experiment.
 Though the read recruitment is fundamental to our study, reproducing it isn't very fun or exciting.

-For people who fall into this camp, your next stop should be [Step X](FIXME), where you can download the first checkpoint data pack, which contains anvi'o databases that succinctly summarize the results of the read recruitment.
+For people who fall into this camp, your next stop should be [Step 5](#step-5-exporting-gene-calls), where you can download the checkpoint datapack, which contains anvi'o databases that succinctly summarize the results of the read recruitment.

 If you want to download the metagenomes/metatranscriptomes, or just want to peruse what I did, read on.